piku/piku/INSTALL.md

 ### Ubuntu 14.04 LTS

 This is a mix of both the above, and should change soon when we get 16.04.
+If you have trouble, install [uWSGI][uwsgi] via `pip` instead.

 ```bash
 # At the time of this writing, this installs uwsgi 1.9.17 on Ubuntu 14.04 LTS.